 The CWG is currently focusing on three main workstreams:

 Profiling innovations in product offerings, advisory services, treasury, blended finance etc.

-Sharing knowledge and learning: target-setting, SBTs, reporting, portfolio accounting, etc.
+Sharing best practice in target-setting, SBTs, reporting, portfolio accounting, etc

 Within each workstream we will work on a set of deliverables which will help to advance thinking thinking around the topic by sharing information, showcasing best practice or creating new tools and references.

 Our work aims to be complimentary to existing initiatives as well as practical and inclusive to organisations at all stages of their climate development.

 As well as sharing all resources directly created by the CWG, we will use this page to catalogue and link a library of resources relating to climate and low-carbon transition relevant for export credit and international finance.
 This includes e.g. ▪ research papers ▪ climate policy examples ▪ sample reports (TCFD reporting, etc.) ▪ technical frameworks / methodology outlines ▪ other relevant initiatives and groups.